Provar

 Option B: Add the SMTP Path to the ANT build file

-Step 1: You can add the SMTP path to the build.xml file for Provar to send emails using this configuration via the Provar CLI.
+Step 1: You can add the SMTP path to the build.xml file for Automation to send emails using this configuration via the Provar CLI.
 You should have included your .smtp folder in the tracked changes, and the folder should reside in the test project directory (the directory containing the .testproject).

 Step 2: To implement this functionality, the following property must be added to the build.xml used to execute the ANT task.